SysKitTeam/docs-point/governance-and-automation/automated-workflows/policy-automation.md

 {% hint style="important" %}
 **Please Note!**
 While you are able to create more than 10 rules for policies, **only 10 rules can be active at once**.
-If you already have 10 rules active, you will not be able to create new rules without disabling one or contacting Syskit support.
+If you already have 10 rules active, you will not be able to create new rules without disabling one or [contacting Syskit support](https://www.syskit.com/contact-us/).
 {% endhint %}

+## Priority and Priority Overrides

+When it comes to setting the priority for your rules and how an override is applied to them, there are a few key things to keep in mind.

+* **Manually applied policies always have the highest priority**
+  * This means that even if a rule's priority is set as 1 if there is a conflicting policy that was manually applied, the rule will not apply to that workspace
+  * It also means that **if you have provisioning set up** and policies assigned to your templates, they will always **have precedence over the rules you create** for auto-applying

+* When considering **priority levels** for your rules, note that the **lower the number the higher the priority**
+  * This means that the **highest priority rule should be set as 1** and the lowest priority rule should be set as the highest number available

+* If there are **two rules that apply policies of the same type**, the rule with the **highest priority level** ends up being applied
+  * **Clicking Preview shows you the Priority Override** for the workspaces that have conflicting priorities and where the rule with the higher priority number will replace the previous rule

+* If **two rules contain different policy types** that would apply to the same workspace, **both rules are automatically applied**

+* If there is a **workspace that has a Do not apply/No policy option enabled**, even if a rule means the conditions for the workspace, **the rule is not applied**

 ## Manage Rules